wp-plugins/basic-google-maps-placemarks/readme.txt

 = Will the plugin work in WordPress MultiSite? =
 Yes.
 Version 1.2 added support for MultiSite installations.

-= Placemarks aren't showing up the map =
+= None of the placemarks are showing up the map =
 If your theme is calling `add_theme_support( 'post-thumbnails' )` and passing in a specific list of post types -- rather than enabling support for all post types -- then it should check if some post types are already registered and include those as well.
 This only applies if it's hooking into `after_theme_setup` with a priority higher than 10.
 Contact your theme developer and ask them to fix their code.

-= Two markers are overlapping.
-How can I set which one is on top? = Edit the placemark and give it a higher stacking order in the Stacking Order meta box in the right column.

 = How can I override the styles the plugin applies to the map? = The width/height of the map and marker information windows are always defined in the Settings, but you can override everything else by putting this code in your theme's functions.php file: